10,000+ IT jobs in Germany pre-filtered to the Blue Card salary threshold. Sign up free for full access →

 • An AHK Category A certificate

-If you have significant experience but no formal degree, the EU Blue Card IT exception (§ 18g(2)) is the correct pathway — it requires a job offer first.
+If you have significant experience but no formal degree, the EU Blue Card IT exception (§ 18g(2)) is the correct pathway, which requires a job offer first.

 Which route applies to you?